HassanAmirii/HassanAmirii/README.md

 ---

-## aspiring software engineer .
-I'm working on Python, and I also plan to extend my horizons to other languages such as Java, C, etc., as well as libraries within Python for web scraping, AI/ML, cloud computing, etc. Basically, I'm trying to broaden my tech stack.
+## Aspiring software engineer.
+I'm working on Python, and I also plan to extend my horizons to other languages such as Java, C, JavaScript, etc., as well as libraries within Python for web scraping, AI/ML, cloud computing, etc. Basically, I'm trying to broaden my tech stack.

 ---